ghugo83/cmssw/Geometry/TrackerPhase2TestBeam/README.md

 !!
-Go on pixel_telescope_same_as_tracker_debug branch to have all of this working absolutely out of the box.
-Otherwise, you will have to change in the .py the geometry files loaded by default.
+Go on pixel_telescope_same_as_tracker_debug branch, Geometry/TrackerPhase2TestBeam/test to have more test examples working out of the box.

 ### Visualize DDGeometry on Fireworks